ospalh/3d-printing/funnel-with-stand/description.md

 Not all slider value combinations in the customizer produce reasonable results.
 Especially a too high tip angle may cut off parts of the funnel proper.
 Just use different values when you get odd shapes.

 The included STL files are smoother than what you get out of the customizer.
-If you want this smoothness, download the SCAD file, open it and reduce the `$fa` value according to the comment.
+You can download the SCAD file, open it in OpenSCAD and uncomment the `$fs` and `$fa` lines according to the comment to get this smoothness.

 ### Print Settings